Freshnuts/FreShell/README.md

 Current Functions of Remote Administration Tool:
 ------------------------------------------------

-Options:
+Options:<br />

-  1               Interactive Shell
+  1               Interactive Shell<br />
-                  Type "quit" to return to menu from Interactive Shell 2               Upload File
+                  Type "quit" to return to menu from Interactive Shell<br />
+  2               Upload File<br />
-  3               Download File
+  3               Download File<br />
-  4               Target IP & Port
+  4               Target IP & Port<br />
-  quit            Quit
+  quit            Quit<br />
-  help            Display Options
+  help            Display Options<br />
-  disconnect      Disconnect from Client
+  disconnect      Disconnect from Client<br />

  -----------------------------------------------

-note - Needed source code for options 2 & 3.
+note - Needed source code for options 2 & 3.<br />
-This project is meant for educational purposes only and may not be used against the law.
+This project is meant for educational purposes only and may not be used against the law. <br />